Festivals & Events

 By car, exit the Hokuriku Expressway at the Niigata-nishi interchange.
 Toki Messe is about 20 minutes away.

 The festival runs for two days every March.
-It features more than 500 kinds of sake from around 90 participating brewers from the prefecture.
-Taste rice wine of unusual flavors and textures, including milky, fruity, sparkling or otherwise.
+It features more than 500 kinds of sake from around 80 participating brewers from the prefecture.
+Taste sake of various flavors and textures, including milky, fruity, sparkling or otherwise.

 Fun performances while enjoying sake

-Stage performances including live music, traditional dance and fashion shows accompany the sake action throughout the day.
-Once you're hungry, get lunch from stalls selling ramen, fried chicken, dumplings and more.
+Stage performances including traditional dances and fashion shows accompany the sake action throughout the day.
+Once you're hungry, enjoy some local Niigata specialties that pair well with sake.

 Take in a seminar and learn about sake

-If you'd like to learn more about sake, there are seminars in special rooms around the event center.
+If you'd like to learn more about sake, there are seminars held at a special venue.
 Topics covered include sake-food pairings, special sake rice, and sake vessels.

 The latest information may differ, so please check the official website